top of page

 Modern libraries should function as collaborative environments where creativity thrives.
 Designing dedicated spaces for group projects, meetings, and even art installations fosters collaboration among community groups.

 For example, a public library in Chicago transformed part of its space into a "Maker Lab," where local artists and students collaborate on projects.
-This approach not only brings people together but also nurtures a spirit of innovation, benefiting a diverse range of community members.
+This approach not only brings people together but also nurtures a spirit of innovation.
+It benefits a diverse range of community members, enhancing the library's role as a community connector.

 Sustainability